+Shortness of breath, and/or Yes, if COVID-19 pneumonia Yes, if severe or complicated influenza

+increase in respiratory rate or ARDS

+Vomiting and diarrhoea ✓more in children than in ✓ more in children than in adults

+adults

+Incubation period 2-14 days (shorter with 1-4 days

+omicron variant)

+Mode of transmission Airborne and some droplet Mainly droplets

+Period contagious 2 days before symptom onset 1 day before symptom onset and up to

+and for at least 7 days after 5-7 after symptom onset.
+Most

+symptom onset. contagious 3-4 days after symptom

-Asymptomatic persons may
+Asymptomatic persons may onset

 remain contagious for at least

-10 after a positive test
+7 days after a positive test.

+Most contagious 1-2 days

+before symptoms to 1-2 days

+after symptom onset.

 Low oxygen saturation Common in admitted patients Common in severe influenza-related

 pneumonia patients

-Typical chest X-ray If COVID pneumonia: If influenza-related: Bilateral
+Typical chest X-ray If COVID pneumonia: If influenza-related: bilateral

-Bilateral, symmetrical symmetrical diffuse or patchy
+bilateral, symmetrical symmetrical diffuse or patchy

 interstitial infiltrates, with a pulmonary infiltrates to lobar or

 mid-to-lower zone multi-lobar consolidation

 predominance